LIBERTY

 Prosecutors

-by defendants facing income tax charges for decades.
-The statutes are, in reality, authorization of power/punishment
+violated by defendants facing income tax charges for decades.
+The statutes are, in reality, authorization of

-the IRS can utilize to coerce the payment of taxes.
-They have been confused
+power/punishment the IRS can utilize to coerce the payment of taxes.
+They have

-with the authorized purpose for which the IRS was established; i.e., the collection
+been confused with the authorized purpose for which the IRS was established;

-of taxes.
-The difference between a power and an authorized purpose was
+i.e., the collection of taxes.
+The difference between a power and an

-eloquently distinguished in Boyd v US, 116 US 616.
-The difference between unrestrained power and use of power only
+authorized purpose was eloquently distinguished in Boyd v US, 116 US 616.
+The difference between unrestrained power and use of power

 "Law is something more than mere will exerted as an act of